-During fiscal 2024, the Compensation, Nominating and Governance Committee held two (2) meetings.
+During fiscal 2025, the Compensation, Nominating and Governance Committee did not convene any formal meetings.
+Throughout the fiscal year, however, the members of the committee were actively engaged in fulfilling their responsibilities and, as appropriate, reviewed relevant materials and held discussions and consultations from time to time on matters within the committee's mandate, including making recommendations to the Board.
 Each of the members thereof attended all of the meetings of such committee while such individual was a member of such committee.

 Safety, Environmental and Technical Committee: The Board has established the Technical Committee currently comprised of Michael Mutchler (Chair), Robert Metcalfe and Alfredo Garcia.
-The purpose of the Technical Committee is to provide support for the Company's safety, health, environmental and sustainability programs and to assist in reviewing the technical, safety, health, environmental and sustainability performance of the Company.
+The purpose of the

+Technical Committee is to provide support for the Company's safety, health, environmental and sustainability programs and to assist in reviewing the technical, safety, health, environmental and sustainability performance of the Company.
 This committee operates pursuant to a written charter which was reviewed and updated during fiscal 2023 and reconfirmed by the Board.

-During fiscal 2024, the Technical Committee held two (2) meetings.
+During fiscal 2025, the Technical Committee held two (2) meetings.
 Each of the members of the Technical Committee attended all of the meetings thereof while such individual was a member of such committee.